terminal42/contao-geoip2-country/README.md

 #### HTTP Reverse Proxy

-If you do not use the Contao Managed Edition
+If you do not use the Contao Managed Edition, you can manually register the CacheHeaderSubscriber when using the Symfony Reverse Proxy including `friendsofsymfony/http-cache`.

 ## Configuration